+Trade in wildlife or wildlife products regulated under Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
 Does your intended activity fall within the following categories?
-YES/ NO/ Not applicable Comments Purchasing, use or selling Pharmaceuticals subject to international phaseouts or bans Choose an item.
+YES/ NO/ Not applicable Comments Purchasing/selling radioactive materials or unbounded asbestos fibers Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
+Activities that involve the purchase, use or selling of Persistent organic pollutants (POPs), Polychlorinated biphenyl compounds (PCBs, a class of synthetic organic chemicals), Pesticides/herbicides subject to international phaseouts or bans; Ozone depleting substances subject to international phaseout Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
+Activities that lead to loss of peoples' livelihood permanently or temporarily Choose an item.
+Insert any comments, especially if 'Yes' or 'Not Applicable' was selected.
+Purchasing, use or selling Pharmaceuticals subject to international phaseouts or bans Choose an item.
+Insert any comments, especially if 'Not Applicable' was selected.
 Commercial logging operations or the purchase of logging equipment for use in primary tropical forest Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Drift net fishing in the marine environment using nets longer than 2.5 km Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that require significant labor influx.
 Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that adversely affect vulnerable people and underserved groups (for example, elderly poor pensioners, the physically challenged, women, particularly head of households or widows) living in the area.
 Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that are in noncompliance with labor principles, occupational health and safety, and legislation relevant to the country Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that have significant adverse environmental impacts that are sensitive, diverse, or unprecedented.
 These impacts may affect an area broader than the sites or facilities subject to physical works.
 Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
-Activities that would involve conversion or degradation of natural habitats or which would involve the harvesting, use, or change in management of forest or coastal resources Choose an item.
+Activities that would involve conversion or degradation of natural habitats, natural landscapes or which would involve the harvesting, use, or change in management of forest or coastal resources Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities in an international waterway or in a disputed area Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
-Activities that are illegal under country laws, regulations, or ratified international conventions and agreements Choose an item.
+Activities that are illegal under national laws, regulations, or ratified international conventions and agreements Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that involve international trade in waste or waste products, except for nonhazardous waste destined for recycling Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that involve degradation of a national park, similar protected area or national monument Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.
 Activities that involve real estate speculation Choose an item.
 Insert any comments, especially if 'Not Applicable' was selected.

+13.2.
 Additional screening questions